 Grants awarded by OCR are made to support research activities broadly related to all forms of cancer.
 Funding from OCR is specifically intended to generate critical “seed” data that will increase the applicant’s success in federal grant applications in the one-two years following OCR funding.
 The most successful applications will propose work that is achievable in the two-year time frame and that is directly connected to planned future proposals at the federal level.

 Certain types of projects are not recommended for support.
 Among these are purely clinical work of a non-research nature and requests for the sole purpose of equipping a laboratory.

 All studies carried out as part of the proposed project must meet standards of informed consent for human subjects and/or proper care for animal subjects.
 Institutional approval of all research protocols involving human subjects or animal subjects must accompany the grant application.

 In accordance with the needs of the research project, the funds granted may cover salaries for technical assistants, provisions for retirement benefits and social security for such assistants; cost of expendable supplies and experimental animals; special equipment when specifically justified for the execution of the project and other necessary costs.
 The grant budget should not include items for travel.
-Maximum awards will be up to $30,000 per year including indirect costs for a maximum of up to $60,000 for two years.
+Maximum awards will be up to $50,000 in year 1 and up to $30,000 in year 2 for a maximum of up to $80,000 for two years.

 Indirect costs of 10% of personnel and supplies will be paid to nonprofit institutions.
 No indirect costs will be paid on equipment to be purchased or patient care costs.
 No indirect costs will be paid to profit-making organizations.